jkraemer/redmine_airbrake/README.md

     end

 As you can see the major difference is that there is now a `project_id` and `projec_key` where we just had an `api_key` before.
+Set the `project_id` to any number, it is ignored by this plugin but validated by the Airbrake client.

-Also setting the target host (that's your Redmine running this plugin) has become much simpler - just put a complete URL into the `host` field and you're done.
+Setting the target host (that's your Redmine running this plugin) has become much simpler - just put a complete URL into the `host` field and you're done.
 The `root_directory` Airbrake option shortens backtrace lines by replacing your projects installation directory with `[PROJECT_ROOT]`

 Congratulations.
-You can now start receiving your Exceptions in Redmine!
+You can now start receiving exceptions in Redmine!

 ### More Configuration (please read on!)